Azure/Enterprise-Scale-for-AVS/BrownField/Monitoring/AVS-Workbook/log2phyzonemapping.md

 * Script starts to run for each region.

-* When finished, Logical to physical zone mapping is shown for each location associated with subscription.
+* When finished, Logical to physical zone mapping is returned for each location associated with subscription as shown in the image below.

     ![Logical to physical mapping for zones in Axure](log2phyimg.png)